Morongo Valley, California

 Photographs by Daniel Schwartz

-Ghost House was conceived as an experiment in material manipulation, the form of which is directly dependent on the weather and environment, as well as time itself.
-The project site was chosen by studying wind patterns at various hyper-specific locations within California’s high desert.
-After the optimal location was chosen, light wooden frames were built to create the formal outline of a house.
-Then, custom cut canvas sheets were soaked in white school-glue and draped over the frames.
-Over the course of a few hours the sheets froze into solid objects while blowing in the strong mountain winds.
+Ghost House was conceived as an experiment in material manipulation, the form of which is directly dependent on the weather, environment, and time itself.
+The process of construction started with the erection of light wooden frames to create the formal outlines of two houses.
+Then, custom-cut canvas sheets were soaked in non-toxic adhesive and draped over the frames.
+Over the course of a few hours, the sheets froze into solid objects while blowing in the strong mountain winds.
+Next, cubic apertures were cut from the canvases, further referencing the formal memory of a house.
 The final result is a three-dimensional snapshot of a specific moment in time.
-It is an improbable structure; a representation of the past existing in the present; neither here nor there; the ghost of a house.
+It is an improbable structure: a representation of the past existing in the present, neither here nor there; the ghost of a house.